prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 **Step 3** Prebid Rendering Module via GAM Event Handler sets up the targeting keywords into the GAM's ad unit.

 **Step 4** GMA SDK makes an ad request.
-GAM returns the winned line item.
+GAM returns the winning line item.

-**Step 5** Basing on the ad response Prebid GAM Event Handler defines which line item has won on the GAM - the Prebid's one or another ad source on GAM.
+**Step 5** Based on the ad response, Prebid GAM Event Handler defines which line item has won in GAM - Prebid's or another ad source.

 **Step 6** The winner is displayed in the app with the respective rendering engine.

 ## Integrate Event Handlers

-Prebid SDK provides rendering integration into GAM setup via [app events ](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner#app_events) mechanizm.
+Prebid SDK provides rendering integration into GAM setup via [app events ](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner#app_events) mechanism.
 To integrate Prebid Event Handlers into your app, add the following line to your Podfile:

 GAM Event Handlers is a set of classes that wrap the GAM Ad Units and manage them respectively to the In-App Bidding flow.
 These classes are provided in the form of library that could be added to the app via Gradle: